mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   the client finds the previous primary (there should be none or one) and replaces its description with a default ServerDescription of type "Unknown."
-  A multi-threaded client MUST check that server as soon as possible.
+  A multi-threaded client MUST `request an immediate check`_ for that server as soon as possible.
-  (The Monitor provides a "request refresh" feature for this purpose, see `multi-threaded or asynchronous monitoring`_.)

   If the old primary server version is 4.0 or earlier, the client MUST clear its connection pool for the old primary, too: